chrisgaun/k8s-in-cloud-hands-on-training/docs/provision-cluster.md

 ## Kismatic-cluster.yaml changes

-Now update the `kismatic-cluster.yaml` in the root directory of the repo with the following changes:r
+Now update the `kismatic-cluster.yaml` in the root directory of the repo with the following changes:

 Add the IP address of Master1 to `ip`, `load_balanced_fqdn` and `load_balanced_short_name` below